 If you happen to not know much about what or rather who a Virtual Assistant is, I suggest you pay a visit to – The Basics and how Virtual Assistant works.

 Thanks to Tim Ferris’ The 4-hour Workweek, now more and more of them are looking forward to work from their own comforts.
 Some of the jobs do not require you to be physically present and let you do work from virtually any corner of the world.

 Now that you’ve decided to work from your home and spelunk into the world of being a Virtual Assistant, below are the best websites that would help you to find Virtual Assistant jobs without much hassle.

-Best Websites to find Virtual Assistant Jobs
+Best Websites to Find Virtual Assistant Jobs

-Amazon Mechanical Turk
+5. Amazon Mechanical Turk

 The Amazon Mechanical Turk enlists VA tasks like cleaning data, collecting phone numbers and website information, categorizing lists, finding Google keywords, creating and moderating content, getting relevant feedback, etc. could be found on this network.

 The resources are many, and we have tried and covered the best resources to find VA jobs.
 Now, its all up to you to make the most of them.
 Make your experiences known across the web on the lookout for your services.
 Make the most of networking resources like LinkedIn, Twitter, Craigslist, etc. and stay professional.

 The competition may be tough on the internet given the number of people willing to become a VA on the rise.
 So, all you need to do is work hard, stay professional and be persistent till you make it.
-Build a good portfolio off your work and keep track of everything that you are doing.
+Build a real portfolio off your work and keep track of everything that you are doing.
 A personal blog or a website would be an added advantage for a Virtual Assistant.
 So, good luck on your virtual journey, and make sure you enjoy your work!

 Do you happen to know any other network that helps people find Virtual Assistant Jobs online?
 Feel free to shout out your suggestions below.